Kamaljaya32/Kamaljaya32/README.md

 ## ⚡ Fun Facts

 - 🏕️ While my focus is on AI and Data, I’ve also built a digital product catalog website to help local businesses (UMKM) during my Kuliah Kerja Nyata (KKN) in Desa Lamatti Riattang.
-- 🎮 I joined the Coder Institute HMIF FT-UH organization in the Game Division, where I successfully built a game titled "Against the Invaders" as my final project.
+- 🎮 I joined the Coder Institute HMIF FT-UH organization in the Game Division, where we successfully built a game titled "Against the Invaders" as our final project.

 <br/>